jinghuazhao/INF/README.md

 join -v2 -22 12 1

 ```
-All but two appeared in the UCSC list; it turned out Q8NF90 is P12034 (UCSC) and while Q8WWJ7 is catalogged in UniProt but also with
+It turned out all but Q8NF90 and Q8WWJ7 were out of the UCSC list; they appear to be on UniProt to be backward compatible as they point
-P30203 (UCSC).
+to P12034 and P30203 (Q8WWJ7_HUMAN should have been CD6_HUMAN).

 ## References